heapwolf/vines/README.md

 ## Motivation

 Distributed software provides availability and fault-tolerance.
-To achieve this, a distributed program has more than one discrete processes that run on any number of devices or networks.
-If any of the processes in the program are partitioned or lost for any reason, the program can continue to run.
-All of this happens behind the scenes, and the user will observe a single coherent program.
+To achieve this, a distributed program has more than one discrete process that will run on any number of devices or networks.
+If some of the processes in the program are partitioned or lost, the program can continue to run.
+All of this happens behind the scenes and the user will observe a single coherent program.

-Each process in a distributed program will produce data.
-Each process should make well informed decisions that are based on its own data as well as the data created by other processes in the program.
-It is not efficient or always possible to have all processes in a network synchronize before making a decision.
+Each process in a distributed program will likely produce data and or want to act on behalf of the entire program.
+Each process needs to make informed decisions that are based on local data as well as data created by other processes in the program.
+It's not always efficient or possible to have all the processes in a network synchronize before a decision needs to be made.

 ## Synopsis
 Vines attempts to facilitate coordinated decision making through a combination of